mandle420/DCS_Standalone_on_linux/README.md

 The game should now start.

 You may also see a crash when loading a mission.
-This might be caused by a Arial missing font which can not be distributed with Wine.
+This might be caused by a Arial missing font which can not be distributed with Wine, if you can just

 ## SteamVR